usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 For example, if your office is collecting contractor tax IDs or employee background checks, that data must be stored and shared securely to prevent unauthorized access.

-### What Contracting Officers Should Keep in Mind:
+### What contracting officers should keep in mind:

 * Understand what data your systems hold and how it’s organized.
 * Ask vendors how they handle data—especially if Artificial Intelligence (AI) or analytics are part of the service.